Seiad Valley AVA: Topography

 within the area also contributes to more moderate temperatures there.

 Climate

 An article in the Pioneer Press of September 16, 1992, titled Rock-pile grapevines surprising all experts, contrasted Siskiyou County growing conditions with those in Seiad Valley vineyard: "What's stopped the area from becoming a wine-producing area are the erratic late spring freezes in the zone where elevations are low enough to even make it possible.
 And in some of the county's lowest elevation areas, the precipitation levels are too high."
 The article stated the rock tailings in the vineyard "may give Helsaple just the edge he needs to be the county's first successful long term wine grape grower."
+The plant hardiness zone is 8b.

 Soil

 The valley floor is "composed of deep fertile soil mixtures of loam, sand, clay and rocks eroded from the surrounding mountain slopes."
 It is "mostly alluvium deposits which were widely dredged and hydraulically mined for gold.
 Chromite was also mined within the Seiad Valley area."
 Dredging left "tailings," or piles of rounded rocks, wherever the dredge operated.
 The petitioner states that these granite-dominated rock tailings store heat during the day and provide protection against frost in spring and fall.
 The exposed rocks absorb and retain heat from the sun, moderating the effects of a cool, mountain valley climate.